ShadowPlague21/PodmanDeployToolkit/README.md

 - Generates container configurations with AI
 - Builds the Podman image
 - Runs a 60-second stability check
-- Offers to save locally or ship to remote server
+- Offers to save locally or ship to remote server (with configurable SSH port)

+When choosing remote deployment, you will be prompted for:
+- Remote server IP or hostname
+- Remote username
+- SSH port (defaults to 22, can be changed)

 ### `ship` (Coming Soon)
 For triggering remote deployment directly.